 - 1. Each staff person shall submit in writing the nature of employment, describing the details, to garner approval from the appropriate Supervisor.
 The approval process for any denial of outside work shall go through the appropriate supervisor and the President. - 2.
 The same ownership guidelines as in Section 4230.02, Items 2 and 3, applies to staff. - 3.
-If permission is granted for the employee to take outside employment, the employee must report to his or her supervisor when (s)he has started. - 4.
+If permission is granted for the employee to take outside employment, the employee must report to their supervisor when they have started. - 4.
 The College will not pay Workers Compensation benefits for injuries resulting from employment at an outside company/institution.